tolu360/react-native-paystack/README.md

 react-native link react-native-paystack
 ```
 - (iOS only): The next steps are necessary for iOS at this time as publishing to NPM seems to break symlinks contained in the Paystack iOS framework shipped with this package, thus causing XCode build errors.
-- Download a fresh copy of the `Paystack iOS framework` from [Dropbox](https://www.dropbox.com/s/rxds20w3ud4wqs2/PaystackiOS%20%283%29.zip?dl=0) or from their [releases page on Github](https://github.com/PaystackHQ/paystack-ios/releases/).
+- Download a fresh copy of the `Paystack iOS framework` from their [releases page on Github](https://github.com/PaystackHQ/paystack-ios/releases/).
 - Extract `Paystack.framework` from the downloaded zip.
 - In XCode's "Project navigator", right click on project name folder ➜ `Add Files to <Your-Project-Name>`.
 Ensure `Copy items if needed` and `Create groups` are checked and select your copy of `Paystack.framework`.
 - Your files tree in XCode should look similar to the screenshot below: